-Welcome to Mac.Rob!
-Over the next Term, I am excited about finalising the plans for the 2022 launch of the International Baccalaureate, admiring the outstanding performances and achievement of students across all aspects of school life, and moving the school another big step closer to realising a new school building.
+Hello and welcome to Mac.ob!
+Over the next Term, I am looking forward to finalizing plans for the launch of the International Baccalaureate in 2022, admiring students' outstanding performances and achievement in all aspects of school life, and moving the school one step closer to realizing a new school building.

 Melbourne High School - Public High School Melbourne, Victoria

 Melbourne High School is Victoria's only selective State School for boys in Years 9-12.
 The School continues to be one of the best schools in Australia, producing some of the best thinkers and leaders in the country.

 Melbourne High School (MHS) was founded in 1854 as the National Model School.
 In 1905, the School renamed itself the Continuation School and declared itself Victoria's first state secondary school.
 It provides comprehensive academic education for boys in grades 9 through 12 across the state.

 Many times, experts say, deciding on a type of school comes down, at least in part, to the academic programs offered, from dual enrollment to Advanced Placement courses or International Baccalaureate programs.